phschaeff/ict-install/README.md

 (Local snapshots have not been implemented, yet.)
 You can avoid this error by restarting ICT on a regular basis.

-If you run ICT as a systemd service, run
-`sudo crontab -e`
-and add
-`2 22 * * * systemctl restart ict`
-to your crontab to restart ICT at 2:22am every night.

 ### Multiple IP addresses